Cojoba (band)

+In 2004 Cojoba had its first tour to the U.S., playing in New York and Boston, where they were invited to play at La Rivolta, an anarcha-feminist festival.
+The following year, they were invited to La Rivolta again, and took the opportunity to play in New York, as well as in Baltimore.

+In 2006, the band started recording its next CD, Más allá del cielo, and its songs for a split CD, in collaboration with Spanish band Angela Chaning.
+In October of the following year, Taína and Javier moved to New York City and finished recording both albums there, in their apartment.
+In June 2007, Juanpi and David join Taína and Javier in New York.
+They went on tour again, playing in New York, Boston, and at the CLITfest in Richmond, Virginia.

+New York

+Cojoba, now being based in Harlem, New York, added Moe to the bass and Cristian to the drums.
+In October 2006, they went to Chicago, Illinois to play the Latino Punk Festival.
+But days after the tour, Cristian had to move to Canada.
+Unable to find a local drummer, but eager to start playing again, the band found a drummer from Texas, Stefan, who also plays with jazz band Yells and Eels, and thrashers Akkolyte, Just Another Consumer and other bands, offered to fly to New York to play a few shows in Chicago's CLITfest, and to tour in November 2008 to the cities of Bogotá, Medellín, and Manizales, Colombia.

+The band's current drummer is Ray, who was once a member of New York-based thrash-metal band M-16.

-Cojoba is a hardcore/punk band from Puerto Rico.
+Cojoba is a hardcore, punk band from Puerto Rico.

-Band members include vocalist Taína, Javier (guitar), Moe (bass), and Ray (drums).

 Early years

 Cojoba was formed in August 1995, in Carolina, Puerto Rico.
-The original line-up included Taína as vocalist; Javier as bassist; and Gilbert as the guitarist.
-At the time, the band didn't have a drummer, but instead relied on a drum machine programmed by Javier.
+The original line-up included Taína as vocalist and Gilbert as the guitarist.
+At the time, the band didn't have a drummer.

 Cojoba released its first self-produced demo cassette, Espíritu de Punk, in 1996.
 Javier did the recording and mixing, Taína did the artwork, and Gilbert distributed to record stores in Puerto Rico.
 The band also set up a small distribution outfit, Anaconda Records, where they sold not only Cojoba's music, and distributed other bands' material.

 Later on, Gilbert left the band, and Taína and Javier produced their next demo cassette, Vienen por Nosotros.
 This cassette was released in 1999, and had more politically oriented lyrics.